 - A quarterly newsletter containing a dodgy punter list

 - Support to help people access other services including SWARAC.

-- Close links to other organisations dealing with substance misuse, housing, welfare or legal issues
+- Referrals and support to access other organisations dealing with substance misuse, housing, welfare or legal issues

 - Agency or self-referral.